 • Strategies to reduce the cost of healthcare premiums for our members and their employees.

-• Allocation of federal resources to local communities to support treatment for Mainers suffering from opioid use disorder.
+• Allocation of resources to local communities to support evidence based treatment for Mainers suffering from substance use disorder.

-• Continued work with healthcare organizations, higher education, policy makers, and others to solve the shortage of nurses in our region.
+• Results focused work with health care organizations, higher education, policy makers and others to solve the shortage of nurses and other health care professionals in our region.

-• Policies impacting social determinants of health including reducing poverty, food insecurity, domestic violence, crime and child abuse.
+• Policies focused on social detriments of health including reducing poverty, food insecurity, domestic violence, crime and child abuse.

 A robust transportation system supports economic growth, spurs job creation, and enhances the quality of life and attractiveness of our region.
 The Chamber supports:

-• A comprehensive state plan for the repair, maintenance and expansion of roads and bridges.
+• A comprehensive state plan including infrastructure investments for the repair, maintenance and expansion of roads and bridges.

 • Public transportation, pedestrian and recreational amenities that enhance the livability and attractiveness of our region for residents and visitors.